Skip to Content

 Home to approximately 1.4 million people, San Antonio’s location as a South Texas border area, as well as its economic and transportation systems, support an environment conducive to drug trafficking.

-The governing law in the State of Texas for drug possession cases is found at Health & Safety Code, Sub-Title C (also called the Texas Controlled Substances Act, found in Chapter 481 of the Health & Safety Code, §§ 481.001 through 485.113).
-Federal drug crimes are governed by the Federal Comprehensive Drug Abuse Prevention and Control Act of 1970 (21 U.S.C.
-Section 801 et seq.) or its successor statute.
+The governing law for Texas drug possession cases is found in the Health & Safety Code, Sub-Title C (also called the Texas Controlled Substances Act, found in Chapter 481 of the Health & Safety Code, §§ 481.001 through 485.113).

-Types of Drug Crimes in Texas
+Types of Texas Drug Crimes

-• Possession of a Controlled Substance
+Possession of a Controlled Substance

 • Possession of a Controlled Substance — Penalty Group 1-a (Health and Safety Code, SEC.
 481.1151)